 When you represent yourself as a small disadvantaged business enterprise, DBE or MBE to the federal government, you do not have to go through the old SBA SDB certified small disadvantaged business concern program process and red tape.
 However, your representation as to what is a small disadvantaged business does not go unchecked.

-Socially and economically disadvantaged business lawyers: Proceed with caution or contact a government contracts attorney who understands the SBA Certification rules under 13 CFR 124.1002 for being socially and economically disadvantaged or a minority-owned business.
+Socially and economically disadvantaged ODSBU business lawyers: Proceed with caution or contact a government contracts attorney who understands the SBA Certification rules under 13 CFR 124.1002 for being socially and economically disadvantaged or a minority-owned business.
 Are you a small disadvantaged business concern?
 Call 1-866-601-5518.